IndependentImpact/IndependentImpactHederaAfrica2025/README.md

 Furthermore, Hedera Consensus Service’s message-based (as opposed to data-based) pricing enables us to immutably record events without paying for full data storage — a critical efficiency given that our platform only needs to anchor hashes while storing complete data off-chain in Fluree and IPFS.
 The Token Service similarly provides a low-cost mechanism for representing and transferring tokens, supporting the tokenisation of reputation and impact claims without imposing heavy administrative overhead.
 Compared with traditional registries or higher-cost blockchains, these efficiencies directly translate to more funds reaching actual impact activities instead of being consumed by administrative or network fees.

 Finally, Hedera’s energy efficiency and carbon-negative operations reduce environmental externalities and align perfectly with Independent Impact’s mission.
-The network’s low energy footprint ensures that tokenising and verifying impact outcomes remains consistent with the values the platform seeks to promote — transparency, accountability, and sustainability delivered at minimal cost.
+The network’s low energy footprint ensures that tokenising and verifying impact outcomes remain consistent with the values the platform seeks to promote — transparency, accountability, and sustainability delivered at minimal cost.

 ### Other Hedera components used